 Step up your keto dessert game by adding easy homemade sugar-free sprinkles on top!
 Cookies, cakes, and brownies are so much more fun with sprinkles!

-I’ve made keto-friendly desserts for almost two years now.
+I’ve swapped out ingredients to make keto-friendly desserts for almost two years now.
 The look on the faces of my friends and family when they see how tasty the keto diet can be brings me great joy.

 But I’ll be the first to admit, I’ve missed adding sprinkles to my desserts.
 Those little sweet flairs of color sprinkled about.

 I occasionally looked on the baking aisle at the store for sugar-free sprinkles, but on the rare occasion I found them, the ingredient list left something to be desired.